-The annual report for Scandinavian Boiler Service A/S has been presented in accordance with the Danish Financial Statements Act regulations concerning reporting class B enterprises.
-Furthermore, the company has decided to comply with certain rules applying to reporting class C enterprises.
+The annual report for Shoni.dk ApS has been presented in accordance with the Danish Financial Statements Act regulations concerning reporting class B enterprises.

 The accounting policies are unchanged from last year, and the annual report is presented in DKK.